Educg550/PHP_Learning/README.md

 # PHP Learning
-Exercises for improving PHP skills (including some concepts of HTML).
+Exercises for improving PHP skills (including some concepts of HTML)